You are required to pay a fee for most planning applications.

 If further assistance is required to calculate the fee for your proposal, please contact our Planning team:

 For certain applications, you are required to pay the cost of a public advertisement in the local newspaper.
 For example, you are required to pay an advert fee where there is neighbouring land within 20 metres of the application site boundary which has no premises that we can send a neighbour notification letter to.
-Please be aware this is not required for Householder applications for planning permission.
+Please be aware this is not required for Householder applications.

 The advertisement fee is £160 per application for publication.